timholy/ProgressMeter.jl/README.md

 ### Tips for parallel programming

-When multiple processes or tasks are being used for a computation, the workers should communicate back to a single task for displaying the progress bar.
+For remote parallelization, when multiple processes or tasks are being used for a computation, the workers should communicate back to a single task for displaying the progress bar.
 This can be accomplished with a `RemoteChannel`:

 ```julia
 using ProgressMeter